 Only fuses of the specified type are to be used.
-Set the voltage selector drum so that the proper line voltage indication will be visible through the receptacle rear window when the receptacle cover is closed.
-This is important because the drum selects the proper transformer connection for the required voltage.
+Set the voltage selector drum so that the proper line voltage indication will be visible through the receptacle rear window when the receptacle

-The supplied moulded line cord should be plugged into the 3 pin power receptacle on the rear panel of the instrument.
+The supplied molded line cord should be plugged into the 3 pin power receptacle on the rear panel of the instrument.
 Plug the line cord into a receptacle with the required voltage and a protective ground connection.
-A ferrite sleeve (part no. 060-13229) is provided with the Spare Parts.
-This sleeve should be installed over the line cord to reduce electromagnetic emissions.

-Where the moulded plug on the supplied line cord does not match the power outlet receptacle the plug may be removed and replaced with a 3-pin plug of the correct type.
+Where the molded plug on the supplied line cord does not match the power outlet receptacle the plug may be removed and replaced with a 3-pin plug of the correct type.
 The plug should be wired as follows:

-Brown - Line voltage Blue - Neutral
+Brown - Line voltage

+Blue - Neutral

 Green/Yellow - Ground (Earth)